- Mining and Geological Engineer

-To enrol in a mining and geological engineering college, candidates are required to appear in entrance examination and qualify it.
+To enrol in a mining and geological engineering college, candidates are required to appear in the entrance examination and qualify for it.
 JEE Main and JEE Advanced are major examinations whose score is considered while providing examinations in almost all the major engineering colleges.
-There are several colleges which provide admissions on the merit basis of 10+2 passing percentage.
+There are several colleges that provide admissions on the merit basis of 10+2 passing percentage.

 Top Mining and Geological Engineering Colleges

 Career Options After 12th Science PCMB - The following article gives an insight into th...

 Career Options After 12th Science- This article speaks about different career options a...

 Career Options After 12th Commerce - The following article gives a detailed analysis of...